86challenge/rules/rules.typ

         [The sum of a driver’s points earned satisfying the terms of the GT~Radial Tire Contingency program], )
     + #highlight[
-        *Changing Classes* <changing-classes> If a driver changes classes during a season, they can choose to:
+        *Changing Classes*: <changing-classes> If a driver changes classes during a season, they can choose to:
         - Keep the _Championship Points_ earned in their previous class and not earn _Championship Points_ in the new class; or,
         - Forfeit the _Championship Points_ earned in their previous class and earn _Championship Points_ in the new class.
       ]